katxeus/civic-participation-network/README.md

 A means to crowdsource advocacy, conscent and mobilisation of the citizenry to stand behind a civic cause or idiation.

 ## Policy Research
-A hub for formulation of policy research and collaboration among scholars and practitioners
+A hub for formulation of policy research and collaboration among scholars and practitioners.
+This is also to feature policy formulation and theorization among participation theorists and practioners.